Screenshot

 The easiest way to install this program is by downloading the WordFlashReader-*.exe installation file.
 This installer package will do all the work for you.
 Once installed, you can access the program either through the shortcut placed on the desktop or through the start menu.
 Be sure to take a look at the README.txt file that accompanies the program!

-In order to get it working, you need to have Perl working on your computer, and the following modules installed:
+In order to get it working from the source, you need to have Perl working on your computer, and the following modules installed:

 After downloading and installing the program (see below for instructions) you can start using WFR by opening a file or webpage, which will appear in the scroll view window.
 To begin reading, hit the spacebar and the words will begin flashing at you.
 Use the up arrow to speed up the flashing and the down arrow to slow it down.
 To pause either hit the spacebar again.
 This will cause the scroll view window to "jump" to the place where you have paused, highlighting the line and word.
 Here are some other useful things you can do: